rik-howard/gcp-secret-manager/README.md

 ## Assumptions
 There is a billing-enabled project, with a service account, in GCP.
 The project has the Cloud Build, Cloud Functions and Secret Manager APIs enabled.
-The $GOOGLE_APPLICATION_CREDENTIALS and $GOOGLE_REGION environment variables have been exported, respectively containing the (relative or absolute) path to the service account's JSON key file and a desired region.
+The $GOOGLE_APPLICATION_CREDENTIALS and $GOOGLE_REGION environment variables have been exported, respectively, containing the (relative or absolute) path to the service account's JSON key file and a desired region.
 Logged in as an owner, execute

     source checker.sh; check.sh